shrimpeu/PUP-Medical-Health-Form-Website/README.md

 5. **Submit Information**: The form is divided into three parts:
    - **PART I. STUDENT INFORMATION**: Enter your personal details such as name, student ID, and contact information.
    - **PART II.
 MEDICAL HISTORY**: Provide details about your medical history, including any past illnesses or treatments.
    - **PART III.
-PERSONAL HISTORY**: Fill in personal information relevant to your health, such as lifestyle habits and family medical history.
+PERSONAL HISTORY**: Fill in personal information relevant to your health, such as lifestyle habits.
    - At the end of the form, you will see the statement: "I hereby state to the best of my knowledge, my answers to the above questions are complete and correct."
 6. **Submit Form**: After completing all parts of the form, click the submit button to send your information.